-Reducing Your Business Operating Costs
+Reducing Your Art Business Operating Costs

-Gather Your Expenses
+Step 1: Gather Your Expenses

-In my own business, I determined a top rental price I could afford.
+In my own business, I set a rental limit for my business, a top rental price I could afford.
 Once the rent hit that amount, I knew I needed to adjust my plan.
-Options for creatives is to move studios (which is a big project), find a renter or artist to share your space, find grant funding that can cover your costs.
+Some options for creatives are to move studios (which is a big project), find a renter or artist to share your space, find grant funding that can cover your costs.

-Utilities: Determine how much you spend monthly on internet access, water, electricity, phone or other utilities you pay with your business
+Utilities: Determine how much you spend monthly on internet access, water, electricity, phone, or other utilities you pay with your business.

-Subscriptions & Memberships: List out your business memberships, annual payments and subscriptions along with the date these charges renew.
+Subscriptions & Memberships: List out your business memberships, annual payments, and subscriptions along with the date these charges renew.
 Include the following items